 Assessment: A rubric will be used to evaluate this assignment.

-Rubric with feedback can be found in Google Classroom.
+Rubric and feedback can be found in Google Classroom and through the following link

 Due Date: October 14, 2022.
-Please review the submission and feedback guidelines on pages 8-9 of this syllabus.
-Detailed rubric criteria can be found on pages 8-9.
+Please review the submission and feedback guidelines on page 11 of this syllabus.